mashkov-dev/DataService/README.md

 # DataService

-## Small player's data handler with autocomplete and typechecking.
+## Small player data handler with autocomplete and typechecking.

 </div>

 DataService is a Roblox module which handles data of your players.
-It takes DataStore management from [ProfileStore](https://github.com/MadStudioRoblox/ProfileStore), simple API and data replication from [leif`s DataService](https://github.com/leifstout/dataService) and adds on top of it autocomplete and typechecking which makes it really easy to use in any game.
+It takes DataStore management from [ProfileStore](https://github.com/MadStudioRoblox/ProfileStore), simple API and data replication from [leif`s DataService](https://github.com/leifstout/dataService) and adds on top of it autocomplete and typechecking, which makes it really easy to use in any game.

 ## Setup